Jean-Fred64/DaemonBite-Retro-Controllers-USB/GX4000ControllerUSB/README.md

-# DaemonBite GX4000 Controller To USB Adapter
+# DaemonBite GX4000 Controller To USB Adapter version FR & EN
 ## Introduction
 This is a simple to build adapter for connecting GX4000 to USB.
 It supports 2 buttons.